davatorium/rofi/doc/rofi.1.markdown

 `-a` *X*

-Active row, mark row X as active. (starting at 0)
+Active row, mark row X as active (starting at 0).
 You can specify single element: -a 3
 A range: -a 3-8
 or a set of rows: -a 0,2